-Before starting any building work, you should always plan where the garden building is going to be located.
+Before you learn how to build a shed, you need to know where the garden shed is going to be located.

 There are a number of factors which are important to consider for the location, before actually getting started on constructing the build itself.

 We’ve created a checklist for you to run through before you start the building work.
 For a more in depth guide to positioning a shed, check out our separate blog post here

 This way, you can avoid any potential problems you might face when building your shed!

 - Access to delivery and all sides of the build for maintenance and applying wood treatments.

 - You are happy with the view of your garden from the planned area.